JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies

 has to occur

 \begin{document}

 \titlecomment{\hypertarget{extendedbabyyy}{\lsuper*}This article is a significantly extended version of \cite{DBLP:conf/forte/EsterhuyseMB24}.
 We define the same framework more precisely and extensively.
-The prior implementation discussion is replaced: we present our new Rust implementation and Rocq formalisation of our policy language, its interpreter, and our runtime system.
-The prior case study is replaced by our new, more extensive case study: recreating the \brane medical data processing system. }
+The prior implementation discussion is replaced: we present our new Rust implementation and Rocq formalisation of our framework, policy language, its interpreter, and runtime system.
+The prior case study is replaced by a new more extensive one: recreating the \brane medical data processing system. }

 [a] [a] [a]